Easily Test for Lyme Disease At Home

 - IgM/IgG Reactivity to 3 Lyme Disease Bacteria

 Lyme disease is caused by an infection from Borrelia bacteria.
 Your body makes IgG and IgM antibodies in response to infection.
 IgM antibodies indicate a recent exposure, while IgG antibodies develop over time after initial exposure.

-If you live or have traveled to a state that Lyme disease is endemic this substantially increases your risk.
+If you live or have traveled to a state where Lyme disease is endemic, this substantially increases your risk.
 Lyme disease is endemic in the following states: California, Connecticut, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, Washington DC, West Virginia, and Wisconsin.
 For regulatory reasons, EverlyWell is not able to offer testing in Maryland, New Jersey, New York, or Rhode Island.

 Consider taking this test if:

 - You have traveled to areas infested with ticks that can transmit Lyme disease bacteria (such as blacklegged ticks, castor bean ticks, and taiga ticks), found ticks on your body, and are now experiencing symptoms of Lyme disease.

 - If you believe you have been exposed to a tick and are experiencing symptoms (such as fatigue, headaches, or a rash), taking this test can help assess for Lyme disease.
 If you have been tested previously, but are now having new symptoms, this test can also help.